-Use the illustration and table to identify the bottom component.
+Identify the bottom component.

 Table 2-8 Bottom component and description

 Component Description Vent Enables airflow to cool internal components.
 NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
 It is normal for the internal fan to cycle on and off during routine operation.